hhaoyan/CGHomework/README.md

 - CoreVideo
 - IOKit
 - libglfw3.a under directory "libglfw/osx_build"
+- libfreetype.a under directory "freetype/osx_build"

-If glfw library is broken on your machine, please consider build on your own:
+If libraries are broken on your machine, please consider build on your own, this is the example for glfw:

 ```
 $libOOGL(OSX): cd glfw/glfw-3.1.1